learn-co-curriculum/cli-project-planning/README.md

    and Flow Diagrams for help in filling out the form.

 3. Create a skeleton app and repository on Github.
-   [Here is a video][skeleton video] that walks through how to do this.
    For more insight on how to plan out and get your project idea off the ground, you can watch [this live build][build], which also shows how to use our [Scraper Checker tool][].